bussilab/crescale-lammps/doc/src/atom_style.rst

 vector with the 3 diameters of the ellipsoid and a quaternion 4-vector with its orientation.

+For the *dielectric* style, each particle can be either a physical particle (e.g. an ion), or an interface particle representing a boundary element.
+For physical particles, the per-particle properties are the same as atom_style full.
+For interface particles, in addition to these properties, each particle also has an area, a normal unit vector, a mean local curvature, the mean and difference of the dielectric constants of two sides of the interface, and the local dielectric constant at the boundary element.
+The distinction between the physical and interface particles is only meaningful when :doc:`fix polarize <fix_polarize>` commands are applied to the interface particles.

 For the *dipole* style, a point dipole is defined for each point particle.
 Note that if you wish the particles to be finite-size spheres as in a Stockmayer potential for a dipolar fluid, so that the